-The development of smaller gauge instrumentation progressed through the late 1990s and in 2002, Gildo Fujui, Eugene De Juan and Mark Humayun published regarding a 25-gauge vitrectomy system.
-The flexibility of these instruments initially limited their adoption and Claus Eckhardt in 2005 published an account of a 23-gauge system which combined the positive feature of being transconjunctival but with increased rigidity and safety compared to the 25 system.
-Subsequent to this, the 25-gauge instruments have been strengthened and now are very widely used.
+The development of smaller gauge instrumentation progressed through the late 1990s and in 2002 Gildo Fujui, Eugene De Juan and Mark Humayun published regarding a 25 gauge vitrectomy system.
+The flexibility of these instruments limited the adoption of them initially and Claus Eckhardt in 2005 published an account of 23 gauge system which combined the positive feature of being transconjunctival but with increased rigidity and safety compared to the 25 system.
+Subsequent to this the 25 gauge instruments have been strengthened and now are very widely used.

-Macular surgery has now become routine practice.
-The results from full thickness macular hole repair and epiretinal membrane peel have improved significantly with smaller gauge surgery and the development of dyes to stain the epiretinal and internal limiting membrane to facilitate peeling.
-The primary success rate of full thickness macular hole repair is now routinely 85-90%.
-With transconjunctival sclerostomies, patients are more comfortable and day surgery predominates.
+Macular surgery has now become routine practice and the results from full thickness macular hole repair and epiretinal membrane peel have improved significantly with smaller gauge surgery and the development of dyes to stain the epiretinal and internal limiting membrane to facilitate peeling.
+The primary success rate of full thickness macular hole repair is now routinely 85-90% and with transconjunctival sclerostomies patients are more comfortable and day surgery predominates.

 Machemer and the early adopters of vitrectomy would be astounded to learn that now the vitrectomy approach is being used to deliver gene therapy to patients with retinal dystrophies.
-Luxterna® (voretigene neparvovec-rzyl) developed by Spark Therapeutics Inc. has been given FDA approval for the treatment of biallelic RPE65-mediated inherited retinal dystrophy.
+Luxterna® (voretigene neparvovec-rzyl) developed by Spark

+Therapeutics Inc. has been given FDA approval for the treatment of biallelic RPE65-mediated inherited retinal dystrophy.
 This is just the first approved retinal gene therapy, with many more on the way.